Don’t Fear the Machines: Why Letting Google and Facebook’s Algorithms Manage Your User Acquisition Advertising Is a Good Idea

 You aren’t going to be making bid edits or sifting through dozens of audiences and ad sets/ad groups all day anymore.

 Don’t mourn this.
 You’ve got better things to do.
 To develop better creative, for starters.
-Now that every advertiser has access to algorithmic campaign management, most of the advantage advertisers used to get from adtech is gone.
+Every advertiser has access to algorithmic campaign management.
+So most of the advantage advertisers used to get from adtech is gone.
 If you want to dominate your market now (or even just survive), creative is key.
-High-performance creative is the only real competitive advantage left now, and this will become increasingly apparent as Google and Facebook’s advertising algorithms take over more and more of campaign management.
+High-performance creative is the only real competitive advantage left now.
+And this will become increasingly apparent as Google and Facebook’s advertising algorithms take over more and more of campaign management.

 If success hinges on creative, it’s time to get serious about creative development and testing.
 These four resources can get you started: